GreyhoundIt/RootBeerShop/readme.md

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+## Todo

+Better way of dealing with currency.
+Photo upload package instead of url links to images Expand Admin area.
+Add catogories or different types of products.
+Impliment a Payment API.

+## Comments

+Seed file to create the products.

+Conformation Email is sent ( using file driver so is sent to storage/logs/laravel).

 Photos and description taken from (http://travisneilson.com/2012/08/05/rootbeer-tasting.html).

 FORM and HTML helpers added with (https://laravelcollective.com/docs/5.2/html).